 Mountain House Blog, July 26, 2016

-As a side note, I’m not selling Mountain House meals but I’ve eaten them and can attest to their quality.
+As a side note, I’m not selling Mountain House meals, but I’ve eaten them and can attest to their quality.
 I have not eaten a 30-year-old freeze-dried meal.

 Check out this article On the Mountain House blog if you are interested in reading more about how they came up with a 30-year shelf-life for their freeze-dried foods.
-Click Here
+Click Here or watch the Ready Squirrel video on how to cook a Mountain House meal.

 If you’d like to get a feel for how to freeze-dry your food and how a home freeze-dryer works, check out this PDF from Harvest Right.
 It covers the A to Z’s of freeze-drying.
 Click Here